Ghana school Uganda in art of tournament football

 They weren’t outclassed but just faltered momentarily in the glare of attention.
 Isaac Isinde failed to control a pass in the box after half an hour, Asamoah Gyan pounced on the lapse and the defender hauled him down.
 Elementary mistake.
 Simply punished.

-André Ayew sent Denis Onyango the wrong way from the resulting spot kick.
-Faruku Miya had a chance to level two minutes before the pause but his shot flashed just wide of Brimah Razak’s goal.
+Farukuk Miya had a chance to level just before the pause but his shot flashed just wide of Brimah Razak’s goal.

 From then onwards it was catch up.
-And Ghana played their advantage cutely, slowing the pace down to torment the competition ingenus.
+And Ghana played their advantage cutely.
+Slowing the pace down to torment the ingenues.
 Uganda coach Milutin Sredojević went for broke.
 “Ghana were absorbing the pressure,” the Serb reflected.
 “I threw five strikers on.
 I risked everything but it did not go our way but I am proud of the team and the effort.”

-His Ghana counterpart, Avram Grant, oozed the tournament nous that Sredojevic and his players hanker.
-“I’m happy with the three points," said Grant.
-"The result is the most important thing.
+“I’m happy with the three points," said his Ghana counterpart, Avram Grant.
+"The result is the most important.
 It was a difficult pitch.
 The ball jumped up and didn’t really help our style of one touch football.
 Uganda are a tough team and I was happy to defend the three points at the end of the game.”

 “We did our best to get a result against the 2015 finalists,” added Sredojevic.
 “We showed we can play against the best.
 But it’s a learning curve for us.
 We’ve seen what happens if you make the slightest mistake.
 We’ve seen our shortcomings.
 We’ll be looking for our best against Egypt and Mali.”